yaseenkady/tree.pro/tree/0_syndrome/a_antitrypsin_deficiency.md

 # .

-Syndrome caused by hepatocytes accumulating in ER misfolded alpha 1 antitrypsin, which protects lungs.
+Syndrome of hepatocytes accumulating in ER misfolded alpha 1 antitrypsin, which supposed to protect lungs.

 # <